tomwayson/ambitious-arcgis-app/workshop/1-building-an-app.md

 ### Ember new

-Open a terminal to the root folder where you keep your projects and enter:
+- open a terminal to the root folder where you keep your projects and enter:
 ```shell
 ember new ambitious-arcgis-app
 cd ambitious-arcgis-app